kudobuilder/kudo/docs/getting-started.md

 ## Deploy your first Operator

 Follow the instructions in the [Apache Kafka example](/docs/examples/apache-kafka/) to deploy a Kafka cluster along with its dependency Zookeeper.

+## Create your first operator

+To see the powers of KUDO unleashed in full, you should try [creating your own operator](/docs/developing-operators.md).